Experimental and Monte Carlo Simulation Studies to Investigate the Working Principle of Compact Nanodosimeters: Results

 \subsection{Signal Yield}

-Either no signal or only one signal per registered primary alpha particle was observed within the time window of 200~\textmu s following each trigger.
-Only a maximum of 2~\% for 1~mbar, and 3~\% for 2~mbar of observed signals occurred outside of the defined arrival time window.
-Fig.~\ref{fig_efficiency} shows the measured signal yield of the detector as a function of the applied cathode voltage, for 1~mbar and 2~mbar propane gas pressure, respectively, calculated according to Eq.~\ref{equ_efficiency}.
-The signal yield increased almost linearly with the applied cathode voltage, both for 1~mbar and 2~mbar.
-The highest signal yield amounted to about 52~\% at 1~mbar and 41~\% at 2~mbar.
-For cathode voltages higher than -1000~V, the detector operation became unstable.
+Fig.~\ref{fig_signalyield} shows the measured signal yield of the detector as a function of the applied cathode potential, for 1~mbar and 2~mbar propane gas pressure, respectively.
+The signal yield increases with the applied cathode potential for both 1~mbar and 2~mbar, with nearly identical slopes of the corresponding linear fits of about 0.08~\%/V. The highest signal yield amounted to about 52~\% at 1~mbar and 41~\% at 2~mbar.

+The dark count rate for each configuration was determined with the shutter closed by triggering on the nanodosimeter signal.
+For all configurations, the dark count rates were below 1~min$^{-1}$.
+In this work, accepted signals were in the range of $\pm3\sigma$ around the maximum of the Gaussian fit of the time-to-signal distribution (see Sec.~\ref{sec_efficiency}).
+This resulted in a reduction of the signal yield by approximately 2~\% for 1~mbar and 3~\% for 2~mbar, which exceeded the expected contribution from dark counts.
+Therefore, no subtraction of dark counts was applied.
+Under the investigated conditions, no instabilities such as spurious discharges, self-sustained breakdowns, or streamer-like behaviour were observed.
+For the applied experimental gas pressures and cathode potentials, the detector response remained stable throughout the measurements.
+For cathode potentials above an absolute value of 1000 V, the detector became unstable.